Bill's Homemade Telescope Making Project

 The board holding the pads was painted underneath with exterior grade paint to keep out moisture.
 The rest of the mount was given several coats of varnish.

 As with my earllier telescope design this one also breaks down into three parts: truss, mirror box and mount.
 The truss is held to the box with 4 bolts.
 Set-up and take down is rather easy.
 It typically takes less than 15 minutes to carry out the parts to the yard and assemble them.
 Collamination of the optics is usually a minor adjustment.
 Yet, there is one drawback; I can't easily transport this telescope in a car.

 I am very pleased with my remodeled telescope and it works much better than my first design.
-It has held up surprisingly well since 2002 and no failures in the components have occurred as of late 2012.
+It has held up surprisingly well since 2002 and no failures in the components have occurred as of 2016.

-Years ago I read that the great optics maker Bernard Schmidt (inventor of the Schmidt Camera) made a telescope lens using the glass from the bottom of a bottle when he was a boy.
+In the late 1970s, I read that the optics maker Bernard Schmidt (inventor of the Schmidt camera/telescope) made a telescope lens using the glass from the bottom of a bottle when he was a boy.
 Since I had plenty of grit and pitch leftover from making an 8 inch mirror, I thought I would try my hand at making a lens in a such a way.

 I had no instructions on how Mr. Schmidt made the lens and so I had to think things through as I progressed.
 I found a old cranberry juice jar (yes, they were once made of glass and not plastic) and carefully (lots of sharp edges) cut out the bottom of the jar.
 Next, I ground down the rough edge using a grinding stone and water and created a reasonably round disk 2 3/4 inches in diameter.
 This lens blank had a positive meniscus shape.